-The Bachelor of Arts in Fine Arts requires successful completion of 120 credits made up from General Education requirements (variable number of credits), 51 credits of major requirements and a number of free elective credits.
-Students must achieve a cumulative grade point average of no less than a 2.00 on a 4.00 scale with no grades of D and no more than one grade of C- in core courses required for the major (36 credits).
+The Bachelor of Arts in Fine Arts requires successful completion of 120 credits made up from General Education requirements (variable number of credits), 48 credits of major requirements and a number of free elective credits.
+Students must achieve a cumulative grade point average of no less than a 2.00 on a 4.00 scale with no grades of D and no more than one grade of C- in core courses required for the major (33 credits).

-FINE ARTS Major
+FINE A FINE ARTS Major 48 credits

-Fine Arts Core Courses edits
+Fine A ine Arts Core Courses 33 credits

-AHAR 101 Ancient Material Culture
+AHAR 101 or FLM 100 AH 102 Ancient Material Culture

-or FLM 100 Introduction to Visual Culture
+Introduction to Visual Culture

-AH 102 Ways of Seeing
+Ways of Seeing

-ART 102 Drawing I
+ART 102 102 Drawing I

 or ART 103 Printmaking I

 or ART 115 Painting Techniques I

 DM 105 Digital Design: Print Graphics

 AH 200 Ancient to Baroque

 or AH 210 Van Gogh to Warhol

 AHAR 207 Conservation and Restoration: Ethics and Principles

 ART 202 Drawing II

 or ART 203 Printmaking II

 or ART 215 Painting Techniques II

-AHFA Ah Ahmo Art 299 The Making of Art: History of Art Material Methods and Theory of Art History: Seminar of Methodolo Art Gallery Management Fine Arts Capstone Exhibition gy
+AHFA 228 AH 299 AHMG 320 ART 499 299 320 The Making of Art: History of Art Material Methods and Theory of Art History: Seminar of Methodolog Art Gallery Management Fine Arts Capstone Exhibition gy

-T • 4 1.5 1.
+rts Electi six credi be at the 300-level or above 15 credits

+AHAR 101 Ancient Material Culture (if not taken as core)

+or FLM 100 Introduction to Visual Culture (if not taken as core)

+AH 200 Ancient to Baroque (if not taken as core)

+or AH 210 210 Van Gogh to Warhol (if not taken as core)

+AH AH AH AHAR AH 211 218 220 317 410 History of Photography Art at Auction Rome in Comics and Graphic Novels Introduction to Museum Studies Art, Power and Propaganda